the-corona-wiki/the-corona-wiki/proposal/ninja-proposal.md

 **Each teammate must achieve 2 of 3 of their self-set personal achievement goals.
 If you're not on a team, delete the other teammate sections as needed.**

-### Teammate 1
+### Teammate 1 (My Goals)

 1. Create a website that can be used by many people
-1. brush up on old skills
+1. Learn how to efficiently use and configure DNS and AWServers
-1. learn new information!
+1. learn new information! and be brush up on old skills

 ### Teammate 2
 ## Sean Glancy